thechosen1xxx/code-examples/README.md

 **Task 1 Answer: submit PR for an updated <code>admin.php</code> with your comments**

 #### Task 2
-Given the table below, improve the structure of this databse (adjust fields, data format, tables, order, field types, etc).
+Given the table below, improve the structure of this database (adjust fields, data format, tables, order, field types, etc).

 ```sql
 CREATE TABLE employee_info (